Business Across Borders? Proceed with Caution

 It could be something so small and subtle that it could go un-noticed during your discussions, but if you do not miss it, if you are ready and prepared, it could make all the difference between making or breaking the deal.
 It is essential that you do not miss those subtle negotiation signals - not if you really are serious about conducting successful business across cultural borders.

-Marketing and Business Development Manager
+Business Development Manager

-Meet Andrew - Marketing and Business development manager at Magora!
-With a keen eye for market trends and a knack for relationship-building, Andrew spearheads initiatives that propel Magora to the forefront of innovation and success in the tech industry.
+With a sharp eye for market trends and strong relationship-building skills, Andrew leads initiatives that drive Magora to the forefront of tech innovation and success.

 open